isomerpages/moe-peihwasec/_uniquely-pei-hwa/Direct School Admission/Taekwondo DSA.md

 					<ol style="margin-top:5px;">
 						<li style="font-family:sans-serif; font-size:14.5px; margin-bottom:5px;">Application for DSA-Sec can be
 submitted through the online DSA-Sec
 Portal.
 The application is free-of-charge and will be open from <strong style="font-family:sans-serif;"> 4 May 2023, 11am to 31 May 2023, 3pm</strong>.
-For more details, please refer to MOE website – <a style="font-family:sans-serif;" rel="noopener noreferrer" target="_blank" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec.</a></li>
+For more details, please refer to MOE website – <a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="www.moe.gov.sg/dsa-sec">www.moe.gov.sg/dsa-sec.</a></li>
 						<li style="font-family:sans-serif; font-size:14.5px; margin-bottom:5px;"><strong style="font-family:sans-serif;">For Students from MOE mainstream
 primary schools:</strong><br>Parent may log in directly to DSA-Sec Portal.
 Only one parent’s Singpass is required.
 Parents/guardians who are unable to apply online can approach their child’s primary school for assistance.</li>
 						<li style="font-family:sans-serif; font-size:14.5px; margin-bottom:5px;"><strong style="font-family:sans-serif;">For non-mainstream school students:</strong><br>Please request for a Registration Number which is required in the DSA application.
 This can be done via the MOE website at&nbsp;
-<a style="font-family:sans-serif;" rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/nmsdsa-sec-application">https://go.gov.sg/nmsdsa-sec-application</a></li>
+<a style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;" href="https://go.gov.sg/nmsdsa-sec-application">https://go.gov.sg/nmsdsa-sec-application</a></li>
 					</ol>
 				</td>
 </tr>